 and Pablo Picasso

-The remaining 3% have been taken from free-to-use reproductions downloaded from the websites of various kind museums that have decided to supply high-quality scans of their public domain collections to the public for free and for any purpose.
+The remaining 3% have been downloaded from the websites of various museums that have decided to supply high-quality scans of their public domain collections to the public for free and for any purpose, including commercial.

 or alternatively by clicking the poster icon in each of the galleries.
-As I've already made clear, this website isn't about selling posters, it's about showcasing art.
+You can download all the images here.